centertap/TikaAllTheFiles/README.md

 * The TATF handler will provide both Tika-extracted text and metadata for search indexing, and combine that content with any content produced by a wrapped handler.
+* TATF will persistently cache Tika responses in a file-backend called `'my-tatf-cache'`.
 * Text extraction will use OCR if it is available --- but not for PDF files!
 * The TATF handler will combine Tika-extracted metadata along with metadata from a wrapped handler, for display on a file's File: page.